They’ll go to sea on a historic ship and tell their tale to the world.

 Newport, RI to Vineyard Haven, MA (Martha’s Vineyard)

-Peter Norberg is a Melville scholar and the chairperson of the English Department at Saint Joseph’s University in Philadelphia, PA.
+Peter Norberg is a Melville scholar and the chairperson of the English Department at Saint Joseph’s University.
 Receiving his doctorate in English from Rice University, he has held teaching posts at Rice, University of Houston at Clear Lake, and Boston College.
-Norberg made an early connection to Melville, fishing the waters of Nantucket Sound, the same water crossed by Ishmael on his way to Nantucket and he currently serves as the General Associate Editor of Melville’s Marginalia Online.
-He is committed to using the Charles W. Morgan as a resource for experiential learning in the digital age, and he plans to create a series of interactive videos that will use the Morgan to make Melville’s Moby-Dick more accessible to first-time readers.
+He made an early connection to Melville, fishing the waters of Nantucket Sound, the same water crossed by Ishmael on his way to Nantucket.
+Norberg currently serves as the General Associate Editor of Melville’s Marginalia Online.
+He is committed to using the Morgan as a resource for experiential learning in the digital age.
+His project is to create a series of interactive videos that will use the Morgan to make Melville’s Moby-Dick more accessible to first-time readers.
 Norberg will create short video clips of specific artifacts and features of the Morgan to illustrate specific chapters in Melville’s novel, and combine these videos with voice-over narration of the text, ideally by other participants in the 38th Voyage.

 Jason Smith received his doctorate from Temple University and is a historian currently serving as an Adjunct Instructor at Howard Community College.
 Smith is familiar with Mystic Seaport, having attended the Frank C. Munson Institute of American Maritime Studies/National Endowment for the Humanities Summer Seminar at the Museum.
 His project will examine the role of the Charles W. Morgan in history and memory.
 Smith’s work is grounded in the idea that commemoration, public history, and other representations of popular historical understanding are rooted not just in the past, but in the present as well.
 The project will involve an examination of the history of the vessel as a whaleship and also as a museum exhibit.
 The result will be an article-length piece of scholarship for an academic audience.
 Smith will use his time aboard the ship as the narrative thread, which will tie the article together, moving between his impressions as 38th Voyager and his observations as an historian.